awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-maintenance-windows.md

   For more information about working with pseudo parameters for maintenance window tasks, see [About pseudo parameters](mw-cli-register-tasks-parameters.md) and [Task registration examples](mw-cli-register-tasks-examples.md#task-examples)\.

-## Error messages: "Maintenance window tasks without targets do not support MaxConcurrency values" and "Maintenance window tasks without targets do not support MaxErrors values"<a name="maxconcurrency-maxerrors-not-supported"></a>
+## Error messages: "Maintenance window tasks without targets don't support MaxConcurrency values" and "Maintenance window tasks without targets don't support MaxErrors values"<a name="maxconcurrency-maxerrors-not-supported"></a>

 **Problem:** When you register a Run Command\-type task, you must specify at least one target for the task to run on\.
 For other task types \(Automation, AWS Lambda, and AWS Step Functions\), depending on the nature of the task, targets are optional\.
-The options `MaxConcurrency` \(the number of resources to run a task on at the same time\) and `MaxErrors` \(the number of failures to run the task on target resources before the task fails\) are not required or supported for maintenance window tasks that do not specify targets\.
+The options `MaxConcurrency` \(the number of resources to run a task on at the same time\) and `MaxErrors` \(the number of failures to run the task on target resources before the task fails\) aren't required or supported for maintenance window tasks that don't specify targets\.
 The system generates these error messages if values are specified for either of these options when no task target is specified\.

 **Solution**: If you receive either of these errors, remove the values for concurrency and error threshold before continuing to register or update the maintenance window task\.

-For more information about running tasks that do not specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md) in the *AWS Systems Manager User Guide*\.
+For more information about running tasks that don't specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md) in the *AWS Systems Manager User Guide*\.